 You want to set goals so you can test and measure the page values on your site.
 Page Value, as defined by Google is, “The average value of this page or set of pages.”
-It is determined based on a simply formula:
+It is determined based on a simple formula:

 (Transaction Revenue + Total Goal Value) /Unique Pageviews

 The best thing about this metric is that you can figure out your best revenue pages and try to drive up those low performing pages.

 For those slightly out of the loop, Google Webmaster Tools has been integrated into Google Analytics and is now called Content Experiments.
 With this new integration, Google has made it much simpler to A/B test pages on your site.

 5. Get A Little Meta Once a Month

 It’s easy to set up your analytics and then forget or become complacent about it.
 Like all other aspects of our industry, Google Analytics is always changing.
 Make a commitment to step back once a month from the data and look at it as a whole.
 Take a look at where weaknesses might be hurting your conversions and look to improve those areas.
 Analytics requires maintenance if you want your website to do what you want and I think we can all agree that it is to be profitable.